Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I found some time to enjoy this sunny day;
 - I will fall asleep in an okey time;
 - I was able to go asleep instead of catching up on my leisure time.

+==February 28th, 2024==
+It was a great day.
+I did a lot of good beneficial things.
+Though I was able to do so much only because most of problems appeared to be way easier, than I thought.
+However, It's still a good thing, that I was able to take them away from my list of work.

+I also reinvented one important truth for myself.
+Here is the situation:

+I was working quite a lot today and especially yesterday, I was doing a lot of breaks for stretching and sunlight, but it didn't help much.
+Today I finally found some time for watching anime.
+I was tired when I started, but, remarkably, when my timer has run out, I was quite fresh.
+It was really surprising to me because I was entirely sure, that it was a physical weariness.